basin-dev/continue/docs/docs/concepts/sdk.md

 ## SDK methods

-**Q: are we planning to make models.main, filesystem, filesystem_edit, etc. part of the SDK?**
+**Q: are we planning to make models.main, filesystem, filesystem_edit, etc. part of the SDK?** should not import anything but steps they have to import, nate make part of SDK

 ### run_step